 But the most beautiful gift that Thérèse will give him for Christmas is told in Ms C, 13r.
 It will be, on a somewhat boring recreation day, to let Sister Marie de St Joseph go and act as third party in her place to receive, at the door of the workers, the fir branches for the decoration of the crib.
 Sister Thérèse of St Augustin is porter, she asks for help with the branches, and Thérèse lets Marie de St Joseph, 15 years older, get up first.

-And Mary of the Trinity also receives a letter, but for her it is a letter from Jesus himself LT 212, who offers to play spinning top with him: If you want, you'll be my top.
+And Mary of the Trinity also receives a letter, but for her it is a letter from Jesus himself to Latvia, who offers to play spinning top with him: If you want, you'll be my top.
 I give you one as a model!

 The Carmel had received trinkets to send to the missions, including a spinning top.
 See the photo of the tiny object on the left, less than 6 cm high.
 Several sisters had never seen one, so Marie de la Trinité gave them a demonstration at recess.
 The spinning top will be kept.